btrepp/zipr/README.md

 Converts [u8] -> to Zipr-core data structures

+### zipr-compression

+Crate repsonsible for decompressing and compressing to CompressedData<'a> data structures.
+The library is somewhat useable without this, assuming you provide you own implementations for compression.

 ### zipr-std

 Helper traits and functions to make zipr easier to use if you are in a std environment.